michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 **Variable 3: Name Granularity**

-The purpose of this variable is to ensure the most suitable CAGG is used for requested granularity.
+The purpose of this variable is to ensure the most suitable CAGG is used for the requested granularity.
 Since our CAGGs follow a naming convention (e.g., cagg_energy_hourly, cagg_energy_daily), we can just replace the suffix of the CAGG name to achieve that.

 * Type: Query
 * Name: name_granularity